w3c/wai-dynamic-planning/source/plan/index.html.erb.md

 {:.attach_permalink}
 ## Review environment

+Consider resources, processes, and tools in your organization that may impact accessibility efforts.

+{::nomarkdown}
+<%= read_more 'Review environment' %>
+{:/}

 The environment in which your websites are created and maintained have equally significant impact on their accessibility.
 Also review these surrounding aspects, including: